DIRECTOR TEAM

 Born a Navy brat in San Diego and raised on the southern Oregon coast, Joelle has called the Pacific Northwest home for over two decades.

-In their free time Joelle enjoys playing the guitar, exploring Portland, hanging out with their cat Banjo and spending time with their partner.
+In their free time Joelle enjoys playing the guitar, exploring Portland, hanging out with their cats Banjo and Ravioli, and spending time with their partner.
 You can also find them hyper-focused on the newest Star Wars LEGO set and attempting to finish it before dinner.

 PROGRAM LEADERSHIP